gaboesquivel/about-lift/readme.md

 ## Purpose

+The Pura Vida DAC builds open source software and operates services to protect the commons and keep them thriving for generations to come.

+The Pura Vida DAC focus areas are decentralized finance, public governance, public finance and conservation.

+The Pura Vida DAC cooperative itself is entirely public, decision making and finance are transparent and public on smart contracts on public blockchains.

+The Pura Vida Bank is a cooperative bank operated by Pura Vida DAC.

+Crypto Colon is stable coin token paired to the costarrican colon that allows operating entirely on the blockchain.

+The Pura Vida DAC represents stake on the Pura Vida DAC cooperative.

-The Pura Vida DAC aims to educate and build the platforms necessary to support liberty, property, inclusion and sustainability in Latin America.
-Empowering the Pura Vida Community through DAC technology and creating better and more fair opportunities for all.
+The Pura Vida DAC aims to educate and build the platforms necessary to support liberty, property, inclusion and sustainability in Costa Rica.

 ## Focus Areas

+- Decentralized Finance.
-- Infrastructure and education in Latam.
+- Public Governance and Finance.
-- Dapps.
-- Open source software.
+- Open Source Software.
 - Sustainability.

 ## Revenue Streams

 - Dapps, software products and service fees.
 - P2P marketplace fees. ( scrow contracts ).
 - Events.
-- Donations/support for open source software development.

 ## Members